xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Ldap.rst

 SSL
 ^^^

-Wether you want to use :abbr:`SSL (Secure Socket Layer)`, that is start with an encrypted connection on default port 636.
+Whether you want to use :abbr:`SSL (Secure Socket Layer)`, that is start with an encrypted connection on default port 636.